Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 ![]({{site.baseurl}}{%link /img/linear_regression_application.png%})

 Open [http://localhost/applications](http://localhost/applications), press `Add New` button.
-In the openned window select `linear_regression` model and as a runtime select `hydrosphere/serving-runtime-python`, then create an application.
+In the opened window select `linear_regression` model and as a runtime select `hydrosphere/serving-runtime-python`, then create an application.

 If you cannot find your newly uploaded model and it's listed in your models page, that means it's still in a building stage.
 Wait until the model changes its status to `Released`, then you can use it.